 VarType.
 This function is equivalent to the GetType function.
 It returns a Type reference for an object instance.
 Its syntax is different from GetType's.VarType

-Classes are essential to VB.NET programs.
+Classes are essential.
 They are the building blocks of our programs.
 A Class is a reference type—it is allocated on the managed heap.
-It can have Functions and Subs, and also data members—this includes fields.
+It can have Functions, Subs, data members—this includes fields.